 .Field("__Published", "n").
 In this example, for reference '_Published' is an internal field within the index.

 The thing to note about querying an Examine index is that it will not return a list of Umbraco pages directly.
 Instead, it returns search results.
 Within each search result, you will get the Umbraco ID for each item.
 You can then use that ID to query Umbraco.
 This querying can be done using the front-end cache.
 The front-end cache is another caching solution used by Umbraco to make things quicker.
 Do not get the search index and the frontend cache mixed up!

 The next issues are dates!
 Published pages do not have a scheduled date.
 Umbraco has a scheduled data field, however, this is only available when the content is returned as

 IContentService.
 An example of how to do this using constructor injection is shown below:

 We now have everything to get a list of unpublished pages:

 The code above first uses Examine to query the index and get a list of all the unpublished pages within the site.
-This list should hopefully be semi-small.
 Next, we iterate through the search results collection, get the Umbraco ID from each search result, and use

 If you are wondering where this code could live.
 You may consider creating a custom dashboard that lives within the CMS.
 Content editors can open the dashboard to see what content is scheduled for the upcoming months.
 Enjoy!